EGI-Federation/documentation/content/en/users/getting-started/architecture/_index.md

   upstream distributions; and c) use only public APIs of the Cloud Management Frameworks.

-Currently the EGI FedCloud TaskForce is focused on moving to a central operations model, where providers only need to integrate their system with EGI Check-in but do not need to deploy and configure the different tools (accounting, discovery, VMI management, etc.) locally but delegate this to a
+Currently, the EGI FedCloud TaskForce is focused on moving to a central operations model, where providers only need to integrate their system with EGI Check-in but do not need to deploy and configure the different tools (accounting, discovery, VMI management, etc.) locally but delegate this to a